-1) I can recognize cultural and historical sources of American and musical theatre.
+- 1) I can recognize cultural and historical sources of theatre. - 2) I can identify theatre as a force for political or social change.

 Benchmark 4: Students analyze the effect of their own cultural experiences on their dramatic work.

 1) I can express my own cultural perspective on my dramatic work.